dl1bz/deskhpsdr/README.md

 ## deskHPSDR was splitting October 2024 from the code base of piHPSDR

 piHPSDR was first developed by John Melton, G0ORX/N6LYT a few years ago.<br>Later Christoph, DL1YCF, had continued the development of piHPSDR.
 His version [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date version of piHPSDR and  is actively being developed by him up to now.<br><br>So his codebase of piHPSDR was my starting point end of October, 2024.
 But anyway, there is and will be no direct collaboration between piHPSDR and deskHPSDR.<br><br>
-Today deskHPSDR go an entire own way. deskHPSDR has got many new functions that are not available in piHPSDR.
-Things that deskHPSDR doesn't need have also been removed, they exist furthermore in piHPSDR, but are no longer as parts of deskHPSDR. deskHPSDR is an evolution of piHPSDR with  completely different objectives.
+Today deskHPSDR go an entire own way. deskHPSDR has got many new functions they are not available in piHPSDR.
+Things that deskHPSDR doesn't need have also been removed, they exist furthermore in piHPSDR, but are no longer as parts of deskHPSDR. deskHPSDR is a kind of evolution from piHPSDR with completely different objectives.

-From now on (January 2025) I stop merging code from piHPSDR into deskHPSDR.
-Last changes from piHPSDR like the G2Panel and other things are not available in deskHPSDR and won't be.
-My future development has the focus at the Hermes Lite 2 SDR, but not for devices come from Apache Labs.
-My meaning to this manufacturer is not the best, they only sell expensive hardware and let the open source developers do the work for the SDR applications which can be used with their hardware.
-I did not support this approach.
-For the Hermes Lite 2 most issues are fixed now in deskHPSDR.
-There are no more recognizable problems with the HL2.

 ## Requirements